-This allowed Miyata to retain the lead, with Ahmed in second ahead of Kazuyo Kokata, Toshiki Oyu and Shunsuke Kohno.
+This allowed Miyata to retain the lead, with Ahmed in second ahead of Kazuko Kotaka, Toshiki Oyu and Shunsuke Kohno.

-Having started 13th, Ameya Viadyanathan was having a great race and was challenging Ai Miura for sixth place at Turn 1.
+Having started 13th, Ameya Viadyanathan was having a great race and challenged Ai Miura for sixth place.

-With that said, the Indian driver ran wide and dropped to 11th, undoing all of his hard work.
+However, the Indian driver ran wide at Turn 1 and dropped to 11th, undoing all of his hard work.